simagix/bond/video_scripts.md

 **Connecting with Bond:**
 4-5.
 Bond offers versatile connection options tailored to your environment.
-Whether you're running a sharded cluster through a mongos instance, or operating in an isolated setting, Bond has you covered.
-It seamlessly connects to your sharded cluster via a mongos instance for instant insights.
+Whether you're running a sharded cluster through a mongo-s instance, or operating in an isolated setting, Bond has you covered.
+It seamlessly connects to your sharded cluster via a mongo-s instance for instant insights.
 And for those in isolated environments, Bond allows you to restore to a standalone server, using a backup from your config database.
 Just remember to include a backup of the mongo-s collection for a smooth transition.
 You'll even find a handy script for backup and restoration of a config database example, making the process as straightforward as it gets.

 **Summary and Alerts:**
 6-8.